jarnoux/mojito-pipeline/BLOG.md

 Our goal is to be able to send sections of the page to the client as soon as they are ready on the front end, so the total time to transmit the last byte of the response would be significantly lower.
 The process can be roughly decomposed as follow:

-1. A request arrives, the page is split into small - coherent sections (called _mojits_) and we request information for all of them to the backends.
+Step 1.
+A request arrives, the page is split into small - coherent sections (called _mojits_) and we request information for all of them to the backends.
-2. In the meantime, we start sending a "skeleton" of page to the client that will place rendered mojits in their empty spots when they arrive.
+Step 2.
+In the meantime, we start sending a "skeleton" of page to the client that will place rendered mojits in their empty spots when they arrive.
 Something like this:

 ```html
 <html>